DBCT is one of two coal export terminals at the Port of Hay Point, located 30 km from the Queensland coastal town of Mackay.

 We determine the fair and reasonable terms and conditions of access to the Dalrymple Bay Coal Terminal (DBCT).
 Our role is to:

 - assess and approve access undertakings

 - investigate and monitor prices for ports declared for monopoly prices oversight

 DBCT has been ‘declared’ a monopoly business activity with market power.

 This implies that competition would be enhanced if access is allowed to third parties.

-Under the third party access regime in the QCA Act (part 5) we may assess and approve access undertakings provided by the DBCT, which remain in force for a set number of years.
+Under the third party access regime in the QCA Act (part 5) we may assess and approve rules for access to DBCT.
+These access undertakings remain in force for a set number of years.

 Reasonable amendments may be made to the undertaking and submitted to us through a draft amending process.

-The current access undertaking, which sets out the terms and conditions under which DBCT Management providse access to the terminal, came into effect on 16 February 2017.
+The current undertaking, which sets out the terms and conditions under which Dalrymple Bay Infrastructure Management provides access to the terminal, came into effect on 1 July 2021.